 Inaugurated in the fall 2008 at Fonderie Darling, the Residency of the Americas offered by the Conseil des arts de Montréal fosters an artistic dynamic through the American continent and actively contributes to establishing long-term relationships between the many communities of the Americas.
 To this day, it has hosted 22 artists and curators in visual arts in Montreal, coming from Brazil, the USA, Argentina, Colombia, Cuba, Puerto Rico, Salvador, Mexico, Peru, Chile, and Canada.
-Since 2016, the program focusses entirely on art professionals from Latin Amercia and wishes to support emerging creators in particular.
+Since 2016, the program focusses entirely on art professionals from Latin Amercia and the Caribbean and wishes to support emerging creators in particular.
 It fully participates in the strategies developed by the City of Montreal to reach out to diverse communities, and claim cultural values based on inclusiveness and open-mindedness.

 The Residency of the Americas is two-fold: artists are hosted for 3 months, followed by curators for 2 months.
 As the role of curators in the ecology of contemporary art has been increasing in the past decades, Fonderie Darling is proud to claim the relevance of this component of the program, which allows art critics and curators to develop a critical view on contemporary art in Quebec and play a role of mediators between various artistic cultures and scenes.
 The two complementary aspects of the Residency are instrumental to the creation of a diverse community of professionals in the arts, and the collaboration between artists and curators from different backgrounds.